lnx66/agents-for-openbb/sambanova/README.md

 ### Prerequisites

-Ensure you have poetry, a tool for dependency management and packaging in Python, as well as your Sambanova API key.
+Ensure you have poetry, a tool for dependency management and packaging in Python, as well as your SambaNova API key.

 ### Installation and Running

 1. Clone this repository to your local machine.
-2. Set the Sambanova API key as an environment variable in your .bashrc or .zshrc file:
+2. Set the SambaNova API key as an environment variable in your .bashrc or .zshrc file:

 ``` sh
 # in .zshrc or .bashrc